PhilipPragerUrbina/DOGERAY2/README.md

 ## Quick usage guide:
 1. To open a file, just right click on a GLTF or GLB file and open with DOGERAY2.
 2. To add a background just put an image file named "background" in the same directory where you are opening the file from.
-3. If your model is not rendering correctly, make sure the scale of the model is not overly huge(>1000 units wide).
+3. If your model is not rendering correctly, make sure the scale of the model is not overly huge (>1000 units wide).
 Check out the Wiki for more info on file formats, common issues, usage, and decisions.

 ## Dependencies:
 1. CUDA
-2. SDL2(Included in release)
+2. SDL2 (Included in release)

 (Also requires a fairly recent Nvidia GPU to run)

 ## Some learnings from this project:
-* Polymorphism and Serialization
+* Polymorphism and serialization
-* Power of compiler Optimization
+* Power of compiler optimization
 * Using specifications to figure out how to utilize industry standard files
 * Casting types and working with raw image data
 * Organizing Object oriented c++
 * Using GUI toolkits
 * Managing program lifecycle and memory
 * Matrix and Vector transformations